Diet and the Gut

 Environmental chemicals can also affect gut microbiota (and vice versa); see the section below, The Gut and Environmental Chemicals.
 Microplastics, which can contain or bond with many chemicals, also affect gut microbiota (Fackelmann and Sommer 2019).

-Scientific Symposium: Diabetes and the Microbiome
+Scientific Symposia: Diabetes and the Microbiome

 In late 2014, the American Diabetes Association and JDRF co-sponsored a symposium, Diabetes and the Microbiome, which included a discussion of the microbiome in relation to type 1 and type 2 diabetes as well as obesity.
 You can read the full text of the workshop proceedings online for free.
 Some highlights (Semenkovich et al. 2015):